 Wagner and other missiologists like him talk about putting a church within easy access of every person on earth (for most of the world that would mean "within walking distance").
 That is one way that Wagner and others are saying we need to measure the fulfillment of the Great Commission.
 How close are we to doing that?
 Well, one missiologist, Jim Montgomery, estimated that we need about 7 million more churches on the face of the globe to have one within walking distance of everyone.
 Last year about 50,000 new churches were planted.
 That's 1,000 new churches opening their doors every Sunday.
 That's impressive, but we need to step up the pace even more.

-In that book, I expounded on eight major factors in Nazarene church growth in Haiti.
+In that manuscript, I expounded on eight major factors in Nazarene church growth in Haiti.
 They were:

 Let me comment on a couple of these these and then end with some questions for reflection.